-- Check test data to see if systems or processes have met set goals.
-Use data to find the causes of production problems.
+- Analyze test data to determine whether systems or processes have met set criteria.
+Use data to identify causes of production problems.

 - Coordinate validation testing with affected departments and personnel.

-- Study products or customer requirements.
-Talk with companies to set validation goals and standards.
+- Study product characteristics or customer requirements.
+Confer with management to determine validation objectives and standards.

-- Write, maintain, or read papers such as production change notices, diagrams, and protocols.
+- Prepare, maintain, or review documentation such as engineering change notices, schematics, and protocols.

-- Fix problems by changing testing methods or adjusting test goals and standards.
+- Resolve problems by modifying testing methods or revising test objectives and standards.

-- Write reports on validation tests or reviews of processes and methods.
+- Prepare detailed reports based on results of validation and qualification tests or reviews of procedures and protocols.